strangeforloop/House-of-Leaves-Chrome-Extension/README.md

 <br/>
 The aim is to catch people off guard and bring back the sense of being encompassed by the book's reality.
 <br/>
-The technical focus of this project is to do DOM manipulation and traversal without the use of a framework.
+The technical focus of this project is to do DOM manipulation and traversal without the use of a library like jQuery.

 # Author's Motivation
 [Here](https://www.reddit.com/r/houseofleaves/comments/3lqfro/why_is_house_in_blue_see_comment_pls/) is a Reddit post speculating on the motivation behind why the book was stylized this way.